course-details-portlet

 Learning methods and activities

 Lectures and exercises.
 2/3 of the exercises approved is minimum for exam admittance.
-A computer exercise based on the ABAQUS program is mandatory.
+Four sets of computational exercises based on the ABAQUS program are mandatory.
 Lectures, exercises and examination papers will be given in English only.
 Students are free to choose Norwegian or English for written assessments.

 Compulsory assignments